rock-core/tools-roby/README.txt

 Roby is the result of my PhD.
 As such, my PhD thesis can be considered as a design document for the system.
-If you want an overview of the principles, you can also refer to the two publications I published.
+If you want an overview of the principles, you can also refer to the two publications I did.

-See http://roby.rubyforge.org/publications for the PDF files.
+See http://roby.rubyforge.org/publications for the list of publication and the associated PDF files.

 == Videos